Muzzleloading

 Muzzleloading is the shooting sport of firing muzzleloading guns.
 Muzzleloading guns, both antique and reproduction, are used for target shooting, hunting, historical re-enactment and historical research.
 The sport originated in the United States in the 1930s, just as the last original users and makers of muzzleloading arms were dying out.
 The sport received a tremendous boost in the 1960s and 1970s.
-The Muzzle Loaders Associations International Committee (www.MLAIC.org) was formed in 1970 and held its first World Championship in 1971.
+The Muzzle Loaders Associations International Committee was formed in 1970 and held its first World Championship in 1971.
 Since then a flourishing industry manufacturing working reproductions of historic firearms now exists in the United States and Europe, particularly in northern Italy, for example at Gardone Val Trompia, in the Province of Brescia.
 In the United States muzzleloading guns are, subject to a number of qualifications, generally not considered firearms.
 Subject to state law they may be possessed by persons who might otherwise not be legally allowed to own a firearm.

 The American National Muzzle Loading Rifle Association holds two national tournaments a year in Friendship, Indiana as well as the Western National Shoot Event held in Phoenix, Ariz..

 The Muzzle Loaders Associations International Committee (MLAIC) governs international competition with muzzle-loading arms.
 The MLAIC holds a Short Range World Championship in even-numbered years and a Long Range World Championship (300 to 1000 yards) on odd numbered years (South Africa has won the last 5 Long Range World Championships).